 To assess the sufficiency of our catastrophe XOL reinsurance coverage, we continuously quantify our exposure to catastrophes including earthquakes, hurricanes, tornadoes and hail storms.
 We evaluate and monitor the total policy limit insured for each peril and in each geographic region, and we use third-party catastrophe models to evaluate the AAL as well as the estimated PML at various intervals.
 Our PML modeling is consistent with standards established by A.M.
 Best and includes "demand surge," and loss amplification.
 To protect against model bias, we perform probabilistic modeling as well as deterministic modeling using a variety of industry models including AIR Touchstone for all perils and regions, RMS RiskLink for all perils and regions, and EQECAT RQE for earthquake across all regions.
 We believe our current reinsurance program provides coverage well in excess of our theoretical losses from any recorded historical event.
 This coverage includes events such as the 1906 San Francisco and 1994 Northridge earthquakes.
-Under our current reinsurance program, because the PML for each of the historical events is less than \$1.05 billion, the amount covered by our current reinsurance program, should an event equivalent to either of these two events or other historical events recur, our hypothetical net loss would be capped at our current net retention of \$5 million as demonstrated in the following current capital, our risk appetite, and the cost and availability of reinsurance coverage, which may vary from time to time.
+Under our current reinsurance program, because the PML for each of the historical events is less than \$1.2 billion, the amount covered by our current reinsurance program, should an event equivalent to either of these two events or other historical events recur, our hypothetical net loss would be capped at our current net retention of \$5 million as demonstrated in the following table:

-Historical Event 6/30/19 modeled PML (\$ millions)
+Historical Event model 30/19 led PML illions)

-GA 400.437 J. 13 340.5 ,

-CA 1994 Northridge M6.7 \$ 715
+CA 1994 Northridge M6.7 \$ 763

-CA 1906 San Francisco M7.8 634
+CA 1906 San Francisco M7.8 680

-CA 1971 San Fernando M6.7 399
+CA 1971 San Fernando M6.7 427

-NM 1811-12 sequence M7.8 246
+NM 1811-12 sequence M7.8 248

-CA 1868 Hayward M7.0 217
+CA 1868 Hayward M7.0 230

-HI 1992 Hurricane Iniki 205
+HI 1992 Hurricane Iniki 211

-CA 1857 Fort Tejon M7.9 180
+CA 1857 Fort Tejon M7.9 196

-CA 1933 Long Beach M6.4 147
+CA 1933 Long Beach M6.4 163

-NW 1949 Puget Sound M7.1 119
+NW 1949 Puget Sound M7.1 121

 While we only select reinsurers whom we believe to have acceptable credit and a minimum A.M.
 Best rating of "A-", if our reinsurers are unable to pay the claims for which they are responsible, we ultimately retain primary liability to our policyholders.
-In addition, at each reinsurance treaty renewal, we consider any plans to change the underlying insurance coverage we offer, our
+In addition, at each reinsurance treaty renewal, we consider any plans to change the underlying insurance coverage we offer, our current capital, our risk appetite, and the cost and availability of reinsurance coverage, which may vary from time to time.